 The CRC shall be calculated on the PDU field in all Link Layer packets.
 If the PDU is encrypted, then the CRC shall be calculated after encryption of the PDU has been performed.

 The CRC polynomial is a 24-bit CRC and all bits in the PDU shall be processed in transmitted order starting from the least significant bit.
 The polynomial has the form of x24 + x10 + x9 + x6 + x4 + x3 + x + 1.
 For every Data Channel PDU, the shift register shall be preset with the CRC initialization value set for the Link Layer connection and communicated in the CONNECT_IND PDU.
-For every Advertising Channel PDU except the AUX_SYNC_IND PDU, the shift register shall be preset with 0x555555.
-For the AUX_SYNC_IND PDU, the shift register shall be preset with the CRCInit value set in the SyncInfo field (see Section 2.3.X.6) contained in the AUX_ADV_IND PDU that describes the periodic advertising.
+For the AUX_SYNC_IND PDU and any AUX_CHAIN_IND PDUs connected to it, the shift register shall be preset with the CRCInit value set in the SyncInfo field (see Section 2.3.X.6) contained in the AUX_ADV_IND PDU that describes the periodic advertising.
+For everyall other Advertising Channel PDUs, the shift register shall be preset with 0x555555.

 Position 0 shall be set as the least significant bit and position 23 shall be set as the most significant bit of the initialization value.
 The CRC is transmitted most significant bit first, i.e. from position 23 to position 0 (see Section 1.2).